navelpluisje/beatmachine/readme.md

 It has been written in pure javascript and has just one dependency, which I also made ([npKnob](https://bitbucket.org/Navelpluisje/npknob)) for the rotary knobs.
 After cloning just `after cloning` below.

+### Compatibility ###
+This nice piece of Dutch engineering works with the following browsers:
+Chrome, Firefox (With serverconnection from version 44, currently nightly), Safari, iOS9 (Yep, works on da iPad).

 ## How to beat? ##

 Each sound has a few settings.
 I will explain them from top down: